ietf-teep/architecture/draft-ietf-teep-architecture.md

 which the TEEP Agent is associated.

-Each TA is digitally signed, protecting its integrity, and linking the TA back to the TA signer.
-The TA signer is often the TA developer, but in some cases might be another party such as a Device Administrator or other party to whom the code has been licensed (in which case the same code might be signed by multiple licensees and distributed as if it were different TAs).
+Each TA is digitally signed, protecting its integrity, and linking the TA back to the TA Signer.
+The TA Signer is often the TA Developer, but in some cases might be another party such as a Device Administrator or other party to whom the code has been licensed (in which case the same code might be signed by multiple licensees and distributed as if it were different TAs).

-A TA signer selects one or more TAMs and communicates the TA(s) to the TAM.
+A TA Signer selects one or more TAMs and communicates the TA(s) to the TAM.
-For example, the TA signer might choose TAMs based upon the markets into which the TAM can provide access.
+For example, the TA Signer might choose TAMs based upon the markets into which the TAM can provide access.
 There may be TAMs that provide services to specific types of devices, or device operating systems, or specific geographical regions or network carriers.
-A TA signer may be motivated to utilize multiple TAMs in order to maximize market penetration and availability on multiple types of devices.
+A TA Signer may be motivated to utilize multiple TAMs in order to maximize market penetration and availability on multiple types of devices.
 This means that the same TA will often be available through multiple TAMs.